How do you perform the witr prayer?

 There are two main views based on authentic narrations.

-The Hanafi school pray it as three rakahs in one salah, followed by salam, similar to maghrib salah.
-However they add the dua al qunut in the final rakah.
-(Praying a single rakah does not exist in their dictionary!)
+The Hanafi school pray it as three rakahs in one salah, similar to maghrib salah.
+However they add the dua al qunut in the final rakah, after reciting Surat al Fatiha and a short surha, before ruku.
+(They do not end the salah after 2 rakahs and they never pray a single rakah by itself).

 In the Shafi school it can be prayed as 1, 3, 5, 7, 9 or 11 rakahs.
 There are many different narrations about this.